DennisFaucher/vibe-llm-router/README.md

 # Ollama LLM Router (Created with Claude.
 Thanks Claude)

 An intelligent router for Ollama models that automatically directs prompts to the appropriate model based on task type.
+I created this, with help, as all the examples I found out there either did not work, or were not what I wanted.
+Enjoy.

 ## Features

 - **Automatic Task Classification**: Analyzes input prompts to determine task type
 - **Smart Routing**:
-  - Routes summarization tasks to `gpot-oss`
+  - Routes summarization tasks to `gpt-oss`
   - Routes coding tasks to `qwen2.5-coder`
 - **Streaming Support**: Real-time response streaming
 - **CLI Interface**: Easy-to-use command-line tool